gnumoreno/penelope/README.md

 ### This is going to push all the code to the remote repository.
 Be CAREFUL
 `git push`

+### Create a pull request on github, let your peers review your code and test functionality.
+After the review, you can merge (see next step)

 ### Merge to master branch and delete branch after merging.
 `git checkout master`
 `git merge "whatever-Im-working"`